garreeoke/knot/README.md

 # Knot - Deploy repo of kubernetes spec files to a cluster

 Deploy Kubernetes spec files from a local directory or github repo.
-* Originally created for use with VMware Enterprise PKS to be used in Post-Deployment box
+Originally created for use with VMware Enterprise PKS to be used in Post-Deployment box.
+However, I quickly found other uses for it.
 * Use with pipelines or other utilities to easily deploy from a specified location
+* Setup a kubernetes CronJob to deploy from a directoy at a specified interval.
+Keeps everything updated.

 ## Easiest Ways to Run ##
 * [Docker run](https://github.com/garreeoke/knot#docker-example)
 * [Kubernetes job](https://github.com/garreeoke/knot#kubernetes)

-## Example repos
+## Example repos to pull from
 * [My repo](https://github.com/garreeoke/k8_setup)

 ## ENV Variables to set